-An amazing low carb peanut flour chocolate cake.
-This gluten free cake is made extra special by topping it with a sugar free chocolate buttercream frosting.
+One of the most amazing peanut flour recipes, a rich low carb chocolate cake.
+This gluten free cake is topped with a sugar free buttercream frosting.

 Peanut Flour is my new favorite alternative flour for low carb baking.
 It does give a slight peanut butter flavor, but some of the fat has been removed so it is much lighter than using ground peanuts.

-I've read that others have made some great tasting low carb cakes using peanut flour, like this Extreme Chocolate Cake by Maria Emmerich, so I thought I'd give it a try.
+I've read that others have made some great tasting low carb cakes using peanut flour, like the Extreme Chocolate Cake by Maria Emmerich, so I thought I'd give it a try.

-This low carb peanut flour chocolate cake was really moist.
 It was eaten by my daughter without any complaints.
-I didn't tell her about the peanut flour, but she did say that it tasted like a Reese's peanut butter cup.
+I didn't tell her about the peanut flour which I bought here, but she did say that it tasted like a Reese's peanut butter cup.
 I could taste a hint of peanut butter, but it wasn't very strong.

-Low Carb Gluten Free Peanut Flour Chocolate Cake
+Low Carb Peanut Flour Recipes - Gluten Free Chocolate Cake

 - 2 cups peanut flour

-- 1 cup LC Foods White Sweetener - Inulin or Swerve Confectioners Powder
+- 1 cup Swerve Confectioners Powdered Sweetener or LC Foods White Sweetener - Inulin

 - 1 ½ teaspoons baking powder